Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/WebSites.md

 Creates a website configuration type.

 ### [New-WebSitesHostName](./New-WebSitesHostName.md)
-Adds a hostname to a website.
+Adds a host name to a website.

 ### [New-WebSitesServer](./New-WebSitesServer.md)
 Creates a website server.